tmpim/netmountcc/README.md

 1. Edit `netmountcc.service` to include your username and password on line 25.
 2. Move/Copy `netmountcc.service` to `/etc/systemd/system/netmountcc.service`.
+    a.
+If not using casket, remove `casket.service` from line 3.
 3. Either:
     a.
-Put Netmount's working directory in `/var/www`, with `www-data` group read & execute permissions.
+Put Netmount's working directory in `/var/www`, with `www-data` read & execute permissions.
 OR
     b.
 Create a symlink at `/var/www/netmount` to the working directory, with the same permissions as above.
+4. Create the data directory (by default `./data`), and ensure `www-data` has read/write permissions to `./data`.
 5. Enable/Start the service:
 ```sh
 $ systemctl enable netmountcc; systemctl start netmountcc